 - a.
-Any lambs 79 pounds or under can be shown in a feeder class but will not be eligible for the auction. - b.
-Market Lambs (shown by weight) - Purebred market lamb classes will be offered for the following: Hampshire, Suffolk, Dorset, Southdown, Natural Color, Blackface Commercial, White Face Commercial, and All Other Breeds (AOB). - Commercial market lambs will be entered in either black faced or white face classes. - Blacked faced commercial classes will be designed for black faced and predominantly black faced grade crossbred. - All class designations by the classification committee are final. - c.
+Market Lambs (shown by weight) - Purebred market lamb classes will be offered for the following: Hampshire, Suffolk, Dorset, Southdown, Natural Color, Blackface Commercial, White Face Commercial, and All Other Breeds (AOB). - Commercial market lambs will be entered in either black faced or white face classes. - Blacked faced commercial classes will be designed for black faced and predominantly black faced grade crossbred. - All class designations by the classification committee are final. - b.
 Grand & Reserve Grand Champion Market Lambs Will be chosen from breed champions & reserve breed champions - 6 4-Her may exhibit 4 market lambs and 4 breeding sheep. - 7 All male market animals must be castrated. - 8 All Commercial Ewes will be slick shorn. - 9 The direct application of ice, ice water, alcohol, freon or any other refrigerant to the hide of a lamb will not be tolerated.